Akashk21/client/README.md

 # Getting Started with Create React App
+#Online Food Ordering App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and used Tailwind.css also.

 ## Available Scripts